-The Governing Body comprises four Foundation Governors appointed by the Bishop of Plymouth Diocese, two Parent Governors who are elected by the parents of the school, the Head of Teaching and Learning and the Consultant Head.
+The Governing Body currently comprises three Foundation Governors appointed by the Bishop of Plymouth Diocese, one Parent Governor (Parent Governors are elected by the parents of the school), a Co-opted Governor and the Headteacher.
 Parent Governors are elected every four years or on the resignation of a Parent Governor (whichever is earlier).
 All parents of the school are eligible to be a Parent Governor.

 They meet regularly and oversee the leadership and management of the school, providing expertise, critical friendship and a great deal of support to the school.
 Their chief concern is to ensure a high quality education for the pupils of St. Mary’s and that the school complies with initiatives and legislation such as the Freedom of Information Act.